artnak/artur.zek/content/projects/type1.md

 {{> img src="kardashev-scale.png" size="small"}}

-In 1964, Soviet astronomer Nikolai Kardashev defined three levels of civilizations, based on the order of magnitude of power available to them.
+In 1964, Soviet astronomer <i>Nikolai Kardashev</i> defined three levels of civilizations, based on the order of magnitude of power available to them.

 The scale has three designated categories:

-A Type I civilization — also called a planetary civilization — can use and store all of the energy which reaches its planet from its parent star.
+A <b>Type I civilization</b> — also called a planetary civilization — can use and store all of the energy which reaches its planet from its parent star.

-A Type II civilization — also called a stellar civilization — can harness the total energy of its planet's parent star.
+A <b>Type II civilization</b> — also called a stellar civilization — can harness the total energy of its planet's parent star.

-A Type III civilization — also called a galactic civilization — can control energy on the scale of its entire host galaxy.
+A <b>Type III civilization</b> — also called a galactic civilization — can control energy on the scale of its entire host galaxy.

+<i>Together as humans we’re facing climate change, wars, pollution, economic inequality, hate crimes, violation of civil rights, government distrust, natural resource depletion and more of horrendous issues that need to be resolved in order to reach the next state of human civilization. </i>

-At the current time, Humans are a Type 0 civilization.
+Humans are currently at <b>Type 0</b> civilization.
 {{ spacer }}

 # "These civilizations can effectively control the entire resources of their planet; they can predict weather patterns and earthquakes very accurately, and even control them using artificially induced greenhouse effects or space-based lasers.
 A Type 1 Civilization could conceivably halt an ice-age."
 ## Dr. Michio Kaku